 - Fructose level.
 This is a measure of the amount of a sugar called fructose in the semen.
 The fructose provides energy for the sperm.

 Why It Is Done

-A semen analysis is done to determine whether:
+A semen analysis is done to find out if:

-- A man has a reproductive problem that is causing infertility.
+- A man has a reproductive problem that is causing him to be infertile.